 A flexible framework of streets and spaces that enables and supports phased delivery, reducing risk and capturing variety.
-Within phased development implementation, there needs to be a consistent and coordinated approach to delivery of the public realm, in accordance with this SPD.
+Within phased development implementation, there needs to be a consistent and coordinated approach to delivery of the public realm, following the guidance contained in this SPD.
 The creative use of land and buildings for meanwhile opportunities is promoted.
-Ensuring viability and deliverability of the development and uses coming forward, in line with NPPF para 173.
+Ensuring viability and deliverability of the development and uses coming forward, in line with NPPF.